Bathroom Safety for Seniors: Essential Upgrades to Prevent Falls

 Peter’s Note:

 Grab bars provide crucial stability in areas where balance might be compromised.
-I recommend installing them in these key locations:

 • Near the toilet for sitting and standing assistance